-The Uaz #1 Prospect is located in the southeastern margin of the license and is a three way closure on the south side of a salt piercement.
-The primary risks are closure and reservoir presence.
+The Uaz #1 Prospect is located in the southeastern margin of the license.
+The prospect is a three way closure on the south side of a salt piercement.
+The primary geologic risks are closure and reservoir presence.

 Karaton-Sarkamys Block